The Dull Flame of Desire

-"The Dull Flame of Desire" is a song recorded by Icelandic singer Björk featuring Anohni from the band Antony and the Johnsons.
-It was released as the fifth and final single from her seventh full-length studio album, Volta, on 29 September 2008.
-She sung it twelve times on her global Volta Tour, often with Anohni.
+"The Dull Flame of Desire" is a song recorded by Icelandic singer Björk featuring Anohni from the band Anohni and the Johnsons.
+It was released as the fifth and final single from her sixth full-length studio album, Volta, on 29 September 2008.
+She sang it twelve times on her global Volta tour, often with Anohni.

 Background

 The entirety of the lyrics to The Dull Flame of Desire are an English translation of a Russian poem by Fyodor Tyutchev, from its original appearance in the Andrei Tarkovsky film Stalker (1979).

 Music video

 It was first reported on the official site of Antony and the Johnsons that Anohni and Björk had shot a video for "Dull Flame of Desire".
 The news was subsequently removed from the site.
 A few months later Björk revealed in an interview that she and Anohni had recorded themselves singing the song against a green screen in New York, and that she had sent the raw footage to three directors who had taken part in the video contest for her previous single "Innocence".

 It was later announced that Christoph Jantos (Berlin), Masahiro Mogari (Tokyo), and Marçal Cuberta Juncà (Girona) were the chosen directors.
 Each director was given their own section of the film to develop how they wished - on completion the three films were edited together in London to make the final music video.

 The video has three segments.
 In the first part (directed by Masahiro Mogari), a lot of little white dots are moving until they form Björk and Anohni's faces.
 The second part (directed by Marçal Cuberta) features the footage of Björk and Anohni with a threshold effect.
 In the third part (directed by Christoph Jantos, animated by Marta Bala), their faces are seen moving until both faces morph into one.

 A different edit of the video was done for one of Modeselektor's remixes of the song and shown on MTV.